keerthikorumilli/frtproject/README.md

-MyPdfAddA is our project that is done as the solution for searching of pdfs of our subjects as our solution we made a webpage that where we kept all our pdfs and their cloud links in our site which is used to help and download the pdf file that required
+EduWell is my project that is done as also called an online course, is any course taught online instead of in-person.
+Many ecourses are pre-recorded, but can also include many other components that create an engaging learning experience outside of a traditional classroom environment

 # Features
 -  Good UI

--  Separate pages according to our semesters

--  Every Pdf Will load from drive for instant view or for download

 -  Easy To Navigate